 There are several benefits to fermenting food.
 First, fermentation serves to enhance the digestion of food.
 Your body needs adequate digestive enzymes to properly absorb, digest, and utilize nutrients in food.
 When vegetables like cabbage and cucumbers are left to steep and sit until the sugars are broken down to promote the growth of bacteria, this is when the vegetables are fermented.

 Fermented foods are also filled with beneficial bacteria that work as reinforcement for the good bacteria in the digestive system.
 Since 70 percent to 80 percent of the immune system lies in the gut, having proper balance of gut flora is important.

 What else is fermentation good for?
 It preserves food.
 How?
 During fermentation, organisms produce acetic acid, alcohol and lactic acid, which are all “bio-preservatives” that retain nutrients and prevent spoilage.
 Lactic acid acts as a preservative by reducing pH, which inhibits the growth of harmful bacteria.
-(2) It also influences physical properties of casein to induce a finer suspension, which appears to help promote digestibility.
+(2)

 What Is Fermentation?
 Fermentation and Probiotics